savannah-martin/Book-Recommender/README.md

 # Book-Recommender
-List of python libs used and how to install them (requirements.txt)

-import numpy as np
-import pandas as pd
-import matplotlib.pyplot as plt from scipy.sparse import csr_matrix
-from sklearn.neighbors import NearestNeighbors from joblib import dump import pickle import streamlit as st from scipy.sparse import load_npz from joblib import load import pickle import difflib

 Guide on how to run the project: What commands do I need to run in order to use the project
     1. conda activate <env>
     2. streamlit run app.py